MrDevaNagalingam/Embedded_system_STM32_program/README.md

 # Embedded_system_STM32_program

 These are the Notion links for the code's references.

-This the day by day task given in internship: https://www.notion.so/Tasks-1799ed4142cc45c791ee4bde5c603524?pvs=4
+This is the daily assignment for the internship: https://www.notion.so/Tasks-1799ed4142cc45c791ee4bde5c603524?pvs=4

-notes:
+Observations made in class:
 https://www.notion.so/Notes-31973377f2ad46b68e78342da4217cad?pvs=4

 Notes About Mazadhi book: